 The Department of Anaesthesiology at the University of the Free State, in collaboration with the Clinical Simulation and Skills Unit, trained around 500 hospital staff members dealing with the COVID-19 pandemic.
 The unit assisted doctors, nurses, and staff working at the Universitas and Pelonomi hospitals with training in the use of personal protective equipment (PPE), including protective clothing, masks, gloves, aprons, and eye protection.
-Data that saves lives Herkulaas Combrink. a data and medical scientist in the UFS initiative for Digital Futures, was seconded to the Free State Department of Health (FSDOH), where he identified the need to develop additional analytics for the already existing processes in risk communication in order to assist various communication strategies linked to developments regarding COVID-19 infections.
+Teacher online training During lockdown, staff from the South Campus, the UFS's online, distance-learning and e-Education hub, converted several courses to online short-learning programmes (SLP's).
+Courses were also developed to equip school teachers with the skills needed to use technology as a mode of instruction during times like lockdown.
+Harnessing Social Media is a basic course that focuses on social-media platforms such as WhatsApp as a teaching tool.
+TeachOnline is a more advanced SLP that shows you how to use Google Classroom effectively.
+All the assignments were also completed and uploaded on Google Classroom.
+Data that saves lives Herkulaas Combrink, a data and medical scientist in the UFS initiative for Digital Futures, was seconded to the Free State Department of Health (FSDOH), where he identified the need to develop additional analytics for the already existing processes in risk communication in order to assist various communication strategies linked to developments regarding COVID-19 infections.
 He was also part of a scientific study where social media data was analysed in order to inform government health communicators on their communication strategies.
 The study used real-time snapshots of online interactions around COVID-19 as a means to augment more traditional methods of conducting research on a given topic.
+Annual Review